 Schedule a Consultation

 Contact Guerra Sáenz, PL if you require legal representation or have questions about the immigration process.
-Our Boca Raton immigration lawyer is a Board Certified Specialist in Immigration Law, and has represented over 1000 cases before the Executive Office for Immigration Review, the Department of State, and the U.S. Citizenship and Immigration Service.
+Our Coral Springs immigration lawyer is a Board Certified Specialist in Immigration Law, and has represented over 1000 cases before the Executive Office for Immigration Review, the Department of State, and the U.S. Citizenship and Immigration Service.

 Our firm is dedicated to protecting immigrant rights.
-Call our Boca Raton immigration attorney at (888) 936-3228 to schedule a case evaluation.
+Call our Coral Springs immigration attorney at (888) 936-3228 to schedule a case evaluation.